Avnerus/ma_thesis/thesis.md

 +---------------------------+--------------------------------+---------------------------------------+

 : API Gateway server: language functions {#tbl:api-gateway}

+Two components are active on the client interfaces outside of the web-component framework and make use of the API gateway service:

+1. **Speech client** : Uses the ms-speak route to utter a sentence.
+The speech client attempts to speak in a gender neutral voice by selecting a female-based text-to-speech model and then decreasing the pitch of the result using the Tone.js library^[https://tonejs.github.io/].
+2. **Speech recorder** : Records audio from the Janus stream using the MediaRecorder interface^[https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder] and sends the buffer to the transcribe route.

 # Admin web client
 An admin web client was developed for testing and management of HITODAMA's functions.
 At the time of development, web components were not at the front of the research and therefore it was created only with simple Javascript objects and JQuery UI manipulation. [@Tbl:admin-client] describers the admin client's features, numbered and shown on [@fig:admin-client].